madnl/madnl.github.io/_posts/algo/2013-10-12-reusable-graph-search.md

 Let's name the two concerns, so that we may refer to them more easily.

 The first phase shall be called `explore`.
-It's purpose is to discover nodes in the graph based on a certain policy.
+Its purpose is to discover nodes in the graph based on a certain policy.
 It involves starting from a seed node and iteratively reaching out to adjacent nodes.
 The order in which the adjacent nodes are considered is usually the distinctive mark of the